somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 This Dataset has a lot of similar images that seem to be augmented via image processing techniques like changing brightness, contrast, chroma and cropping position.

-###3. avaraged class images of the dataset.
+###3. averaged class images of the dataset.

-Here are class example images(the first class image in the traininf dataset) and class average images.
+Here are class example images(the first class image in the training dataset) and class average images.

 <img width=800 src="./fig/sampled_43_images_in_X_train.png"/>

 <img width=800 src="./fig/mean_images_in_X_train_wo_normalization.png"/>

-All class average images still have their own characteristic enough to cognize as traffic signs.
+All class average images still have their own characteristic enough to recognize as traffic signs.

 But some classes seem to have some troubles.